darklife/darkriscv/README.md

 - 3rd stage: instruction execution (register/memory read/write)

-Of course, this is not solution for the load/store problem... the probably solution is increase the pipeline to 4-stages, spliting the 3rd. stage in a read/write stage.
+Of course, this is not solution for the load/store problem... the probably solution is increase the pipeline to 4-stages, splitting the 3rd. stage in a read/write stage.
 Although possible, this step adds some confusion, as long requires additional logic in order to interlock the pipeline when one instruction in the 3.rd stage uses a result from another instruction in the 4.th stage.
 However, with